Food carts in Portland, Oregon

 The city of Portland, Oregon, United States, has experienced a boom in the number of food carts due to relatively low regulation compared to other North American cities.

 History

 In 1965, the first food cart in Portland, which sold kosher hot dogs, was set up across from Portland City Hall.
 In 1976, Portland opened up all of its downtown parks to competitive bidding.

 A 2001 report in The Oregonian stated Portland was home to 175 carts, with fierce competition for the four cart spaces available since 1987 in the South Park Blocks.
 A bidding war in February 2001 led to a combined price of $192,000 for the spaces.
 There was also a large cluster, often referred to as a food cart pod, at Fifth and Stark street, and one food cart had been operating since 1980.

 In 2010 it was estimated that there are between 450 and 671 carts citywide.
+In 2025, Portland had approximately 25 food cart pods and approximately 500 food carts.

+Food Cart Week is an annual event in the city.
+Approximately 130 businesses participated in the fourth event in 2025.